-The safest water to drink is the one who had undergone the process of both filtration and purification.
-If water has only gone through either one of the process, it would not be as healthy as it can be if processed using the two methods.
+The safest water to drink is the one that had undergone the process of both filtration and purification.
+If water has only gone through either one of the processes, it would not be as healthy as possible if processed using the two methods.

 Water Filtration is the process of removing the impurities of water and bacteria.
-Although, certain viruses and pathogens might still be present because they are too microscopic to be eliminated through filtering.
-This is were the process of Water Purification comes in, because purification kills 99.9% of the remaining contaminants that were not removed during the first process.
-Therefore, you are guaranteed a much more safe and drinkable water.
+Although certain viruses and pathogens might still be present, they are too microscopic to be eliminated through filtering.
+This is where the Water Purification process comes in because purification kills 99.9% of the remaining contaminants that were not removed during the first process.
+Therefore, you are guaranteed much more safe and drinkable water.

-Now that you know the different kinds of contaminants that are commonly present in waters, as well as, the different types of waters, only one question remains.
+Now that you know the different kinds of contaminants commonly present in waters and the different types of waters, only one question remains.
 How much water does a person need?

 How Much Water Should you Drink?

-There is no ideal numerical figure to tell you how much of water should you drink per day.
-There are a number of factors that can complicate in finding out the exact amount of water to drink.
-Such as the frequency and intensity of your daily routine or physical activities, genes, climate and weather, country and current health status.
+There is no ideal numerical figure to tell you how much water you should drink per day.
+Several factors can complicate finding out the exact amount of water to drink.
+Such as the frequency and intensity of your daily routine or physical activities, genes, climate, and weather, country, and current health status.

-When we were young we were already taught to have an average of eight glasses of water per day.
-Although 80% of this belief can actually aid you in staying hydrated and healthy.
-Yet, this may not work for every one because of the different factors that contributes to the whole situation.
+When we were young, we were already taught to have an average of eight glasses of water per day.
+However, 80% of this belief can aid you in staying hydrated and healthy.
+Yet, this may not work for everyone because of the different factors contributing to the whole situation.

-There is a universal standardized guide for men and women to follow, that only serves as a reminder on how to keep track of their water intake.
+There is a universal standardized guide for men and women to follow that only serves as a reminder of keeping track of their water intake.